Postgraduate MSc/PgDip/PgCert

 Issues in Media Psychology

-In this module, you will develop a systematic understanding of the psychological effects of media consumption, the use of psychology and psychologists within media, and issues of ethics and responsibility.
+In this module, you will develop the critical skills to analyse audiences and their media behaviours, gain a systematic understanding of research on the effects of media consumption, understand the use of psychology within media industries and explore issues of ethics and responsibility.

 Media Psychology Research Methods